-In order to get your marketing efforts off to the right start, you must first fully understand the strategic goals of your company or organization.
+In order to get your marketing efforts off to the right start, you first must fully understand the strategic goals of your organization.
 All good marketing plans begin with a comprehensive and intimate understanding of the goals of the company.
 You will also be well served to review the vision and mission of the organization.
 All of your marketing efforts should fully support these goals and every marketing strategy and tactic should be designed with these goals kept firmly in mind.

 The first step in creating a marketing plan